Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 ```

-* It also needs to define how headers are identified within a packet.
+* It also needs to define how packet headers are parsed.
 Here, as we add the `out_header` at the top, thus the parser state function needs to
-extracts it before parsing the ethernet header.
+extract it before parsing the ethernet header.
 The parser also needs to extract the
 `tcp.flags` and `ipv4.dstIP` fields from the packet (not shown here).

 ```
 parser start {
 	return select(current(0, 64)) {